ruddj/sdm630-report/README.md

 # sdm630-report
 Tools for monitoring an SDM630 3 phase meter and reporting output to PVoutput

+Main C code is from Mario Stuetz in thread  [123solar Eastron SDM630 DC](http://123solar.org/phpBB/viewtopic.php?t=232)

 ##Current Features
-- Reads current values over MODBUS from a SDM630 digital meter.
+- Reads current values over MODBUS from a Eastron SDM630 digital meter.
 - Uploads a generated config file to PVOutput for analyses and graphing
 - Can download weather data to include in upload

 ##Requirements
+- Eastron SDM630 DC installed in main switchboard
 - USB to RS485 adaptor.
   - I used a USB to RS485 TTL Serial Converter Adapter FTDI interface FT232RL 75176 Module S
 - sdm630-usb requires ModBus Libraries